YotaYota/java-cert-summary/java-summary.md

 versions of them.

 Refering to paren't version from the child class can be done with the `super` keyword.

+**Note**: Hidden variables does not need to be of the same type as the one it's hiding.

 ### Abstract Classes and Methods